paulnorthrop/accessr/README.md

 ## accessr

 This package provides functions to produce accessible html slides, html, Word and PDF documents from input R markdown files.
+One aspect of accessibility is providing headings that are recognised by a screen reader, providing a navigational tool for a blind or partially-sighted person.
 A main aim is to enable documents of different formats to be produced from a **single** R markdown source file using a single function call.
 The `render()` function from the [rmarkdown package](https://cran.r-project.org/package=rmarkdown) is used to render R markdown files.
 A zip file containing multiple files can be produced from afingle function call.
 A user-supplied template Word document can